chent7/osu-wine-linux/README.md

 `env WINEPREFIX=~/osu-wine WINEARCH=win64 winetricks dotnet48`\
 **Kill wineserver as soon as you click finish on an installation.
 Select Restart Later if prompted.**\
 `WINEPREFIX=~/osu-wine wineserver -k`\

+### Configuration
+Copy your osu! installation into your wine prefix.\
+Run it with your prefix and check that graphics and fonts are displaying correctly.

 ### Comment:
 32bit prefix should work exactly the same.\